-Understanding that officers encounter tense, uncertain, and rapidly evolving situations, officers must activate their BWC at their earliest opportunity and before arriving on scene when recording is required by this policy.
+It is understood that officers encounter tense, uncertain, and rapidly evolving situations.
+With that in mind, officers must maintain their BWC in buffering mode and activate it at their earliest opportunity and before arriving on scene when recording is required by this policy.

-Activating a BWC early, before an officer arrives on scene, allows an officer to safely turn on the BWC before reacting to or dealing with the circumstances of a particular call, incident, investigation or event.
+Activating a BWC early, before an officer arrives on scene, allows an officer to safely turn on the BWC before reacting to or dealing with the circumstances of a particular call, incident, investigation, or event.
 This also helps document important information from a view closer to that of the officer's perspective.
 Therefore, officers must activate their BWCs when preparing for or initiating any law enforcement action, when responding to any call or incident, and before arriving on scene in the following circumstances and conditions:

-- When an officer is dispatched to or investigating any call or incident. - When an officer is assisting another officer at a call or incident. - When an officer is participating in any of the following police actions: - Any vehicle stop including traffic and investigative stops. - Vehicle pursuits. - Investigative stops of individuals. - Initiating any arrest. - All frisks and searches (e.g., suspect, vehicle, structure, physical area). - \circ All strip searches must be conducted in accordance with General Order 409.08 and will only be audio recorded with the BWC. - When encountering or responding to resistance or aggression.
-See General Orders 246.00, 246.01. - $\circ~$ When any situation becomes adversarial, including situations which are either verbally or physically adversarial - In-custody transports.

-- Suspect interviews in the field, including in-custody interviews occurring in the field when the Miranda warning is required. - When directed by a supervisor. - While operating a vehicle under General Order 444.01 Emergency Runs.
+- When an officer is dispatched to or investigating any call or incident. - When an officer is assisting another officer at a call or incident. - When an officer is participating in any of the following police actions: - o Any vehicle stop, including traffic and investigative stops. - o Vehicle pursuits, or when assisting or supporting a vehicle pursuit. - Investigative stops of individuals. - Initiating any arrest. - o All frisks and searches (e.g., suspect, vehicle, structure, physical area). - o All strip searches must be conducted in accordance with General Order 409.08 and will only be audio recorded with the BWC. - When encountering or responding to resistance or aggression.
+See General Orders 246.00, 246.01. - When any situation becomes adversarial, including situations which are either verbally or physically adversarial. - In-custody transports. - Suspect interviews in the field, including in-custody interviews occurring in the field when the Miranda warning is required. - o When directed by a supervisor. - o While operating a vehicle under General Order 444.01 Emergency Runs.